google/syzkaller/docs/syzbot.md

 ## Communication with syzbot

-You can communicate with `syzbot` by replying to its emails.
+If you fix a bug reported by `syzbot`, please add the provided `Reported-by` tag to the commit.
+You can also communicate with `syzbot` by replying to its emails.
 The commands are:

-- to attach a fixing commit to the bug:
+- to attach a fixing commit to the bug (if you forgot to add `Reported-by` tag):
 ```
 #syz fix: exact-commit-title
 ````